brettz9/webappfind/README.md

         to it, and if it is, it could bring user through steps).
     1. Applescript-based executable builder also?
     1. Examine `executable builder` for ideas and UI
-1. Set `devtools_page` in `manifest.json` to replicate Node console?
-1. Use `web_accessible_resources` for exposing any resources to websites?
-1. Set `omnibox: {keyword: "waf"}` for special auto-complete to send to add-on

 ### To-dos (Message posting)